DasNaCl/csc/popl/revs/rebuttal.md

 > (1) Is it possible to model the optimizations in GCC or LLVM in your approach?

-Yes, the paper does this for dce and cf, which both GCC and LLVM do.
+Yes, we believe so, and this is the reason why in the paper we chose DCE and CF, which both GCC and LLVM do.
 We would appreciate further clarification about particular optimising transformations that you've had on your mind.
 While it is unlikely that we can extend the formalisation in the given time-frame to account for another optimisation, we do think this space warrants future work.
+[nope.
+rather, point out that some optimisations may break some props. that is not the scope of the work. we will look into that in the future. if you have suggestions for opts to look into, they're most welcome ]

 > (2) Is your approach applicable to or can be extended for in hyperproperty based security properties?

-Yes, classes are simply sets of properties.
+Yes, as mentioned in the general points above, classes are simply sets of properties.
 We verified that the proof of the sequential composition theorem also works for classes of sets of hyperproperties.
-We agree that the paper should be rephrased to improve the description of classes and why the formulation is general enough, i.e., why the sequential composition theorem supports any set whatsoever (even liveness).
+We agree that the paper should be rephrased to improve the description of classes and why the formulation is general enough, i.e., why the sequential composition theorem supports any set (even liveness).

 > (3) Do you handle dynamic languages with managed runtime?
 Particularly, managed runtime systems use garbage collection to deallocate memory.
 Does it impact your compositionality scheme?